 Disclaimer: All information on Leiamoon.com is for informational purposes only.
 It is not a substitute for professional medical advice, diagnosis or treatment.
 Always seek the advice of your physician or qualified health care provider with any questions you may have regarding a medical condition, and never disregard professional medical advice or delay in seeking it because of something you have read on this website.

 The process involves sitting or squatting over a pot of steaming water, typically infused with herbs.
-The moist heat encourages relaxation and brings focus to the womb space, while the steam also carries the constituents and essences of the herbs.
+The moist heat brings warmth and encourages relaxation, while the steam also carries the essences of the herbs.